This blog was originally published in October, 2017, but was updated in January of 2021.

 - Clogs: They can also become clogged if the proper strainers are not in place, meaning maintenance is required to ensure no debris is stuck in the drain.

 If you’re really looking for value, then consider scuppers.
-Scuppers are essentially a series of outlets placed along the roof’s edge.
+Scuppers are essentially a series of outlets placed along the parapet wall.
 Water drains through these outlets and into downspouts which direct it away from the building’s walls and foundation.

 - Ease of maintenance: Scuppers require almost no maintenance and rarely become clogged, provided the scupper is the right size for your building’s draining needs.